Girv98/asca-rust/doc/doc.md

 In the event that ASCA is unable to render a segment in IPA, `�` will be used in its place.

 Unless the diacritic is inherent to the base phone (e.g. `𝼆̬`) then diacritic order does not matter.
 When generating the output word list, ASCA tries to adhere to [PHOIBLE conventions](https://phoible.org/conventions#ordering-of-diacritics-and-modifier-letters) where possible.
-Meaning that the segments in the output may be in a different order than was input.
+Meaning that the diacritics in the output may be in a different order than was input.
 Additionally, if a base phoneme with a combination of diacritics is equal in value to another base phoneme (or can be composed with less diacritics), then it shall be generated as such (i.e. `ɢ̃` will become `ᶰɢ`).

 A full list of supported base phones and diacritics (with their values) can be found [here](https://bit.ly/3sHjqvA).